 Start By Creating Useful Content

-One the best things you can do to promote your business is be useful.
+One the best things content can do for you is help you be useful to your target audience.
 After all, if you've got a tiny little website online, you need to make the most of every visitor.

 Creating helpful articles is a great way to educate your customer and it gives you an opportunity to share some of the insights and knowledge that are uniquely available through your business.

-It also accomplishes one of your key objectives which is to establish your authority with future customers and the search engines that will guide them your way.
+It also accomplishes one of your key objectives which is to establish your authority with future customers and of course, the search engines that will send them your way.

-In addition to populating your own site with content, it's also a good idea to publish, promote or even write articles for websites like Medium.com.
-This will allow you to introduce an even wider audience to your brand.
+In addition to populating your own site with content, it's also a good idea to drop content onto sites like Medium.com.
+This will allow you to touch an even wider audience.

 Remember to Promote Your Business on Yelp